akshayranganath/akshayranganath.github.io/_posts/2019-11-20-How-to-move-images-in-Github-pages-to-Cloudinary.md

 * [`f_auto`](https://cloudinary.com/documentation/image_transformation_reference#format_parameter): This will ensure we will get back the right image format like a `.webp` on Chrome devices.
 * [`q_auto`](https://cloudinary.com/documentation/image_transformation_reference#quality_parameter): This will set the best quality based on the image details.

-The combination wold tranlate to a transformation string of `f_quto,q_auto`.
+The combination wold translate to a transformation string of `f_quto,q_auto`.
 The resulting URL would now look as this:
 [https://res.cloudinary.com/akshayranganath/image/upload/f_auto,q_auto/blog/nut%2520ball%2520and%2520bearing.jpg](https://res.cloudinary.com/akshayranganath/image/upload/f_auto,q_auto/blog/nut%2520ball%2520and%2520bearing.jpg)

 ### Find & Replace

-The last step is to open each blog and find & replace the local image reference with cloudinary URL.
-This is a simple string match again and a lokup into the dictionary.
-From the dictionary, we pull out the alt-text and cloudinary URL and re-build the image markdown code.
+The last step is to open each blog and find & replace the local image reference with Cloudinary URL.
+This is a simple string match again and a lookup into the dictionary.
+From the dictionary, we pull out the alt-text and Cloudinary URL and re-build the image markdown code.

 ### Save and publish